Breitling Reference Numbers: A Complete Guide

 As for my reference number example above ”AB0121211C1P1”, you can see that the steel Navitimer features an in-house Breitling caliber.

 If the reference number doesn’t feature a ”B” before the caliber number, it means that the movement used in the watch is not in-house.
 In other words, it is sourced from another manufacturer.

 To quickly summarise.
-Numbers from 10 to 49 in the second and third position means that the watch features a mechanical movement. umbers with 50 and above means that it is a quartz movement.
+Numbers from 10 to 49 in the second and third position means that the watch features a mechanical movement. numbers with 50 and above mean that it is a quartz movement.

 Number in position 4 COSC Certification

 The number in the fourth position also refers to the movement, but not in the way you may think.
 The fourth digit actually refers to COSC certification, and whether the timepiece is a certified chronometer.

 0: It means that the watch doesn’t have a COSC certification.